School Practices & Procedures

 We also use an electronic identification system called the Raptor Identification System.
 This system requires visitors to present a photo I.D. that can be scanned into our data system screening all our visitors to our school.

 The district and Lines School uses our website as a communication vehicle for parents.
-The District website contains general information about the district, employment opportunities, School Board information, district program and services, emergency closing information, and links to all the school buildings.
+The Barrington 220 website contains general information about the district, employment opportunities, School Board information, district program and services, emergency closing information, and links to all the school buildings.
 You can access the Lines School website through the district website.
 The Lines School website contains information about important events and dates, principal newsletters, links to teacher/classroom webpages, the school calendar, and a link to the PTO website.